silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 system performance.
 Depending on the nature and size of the content, the cron job is typically set up to run periodically anywhere from 15 minutes to a 24 hour period.

+## Windows

+The install process for Windows is slightly different, as searchd is installed as a service.

+* Use 0.9.9 ID-64 binary installer for Windows from sphinxsearch.com.
+Install this in
+  c:\sphinx
+* Install the module, but don't do a dev/build or Sphinx/configure yet.
+* Configure your project to use TCP/IP connections to searchd, rather than unix sockets ( the default, not supported under Windows).
+To do this, just set Sphinx::$tcp_port to a TCP/IP port in mysite\_config.php
+* Run dev/build, which will also generate the sphinx configuration.
+* Install searchd as a service, using the following command:

+`
+cd c:\sphinx\bin
+searchd --install --config tmpdir/sphinx/sphinx.conf --servicename SphinxFoo `

+* You'll need to change tmpdir above to be the path to the temporary folder for the project.
+  It is also recommended to change the service name to something appropriate for the project.
+It is possible to run more than one Sphinx searchd service on the same server for different projects, but they require different service names.
+  Note that if the location of the temporary directory changes, you will need to manually stop and uninstall the searchd service, and re-install with the new config file.
+* Decorate classes as required.

+If sphinxd port changes, you'll need to stop the service, do Sphinx/configure, and restart it.

+PHP binary should be on the path.

+From a permissions perspective, IIS user needs to have full access to the temp directory.
+Alternatively, create a silverstripe-cache directory in the top level of your project, and SilverStripe will use that instead.

+### Comments
+* start and stop do nothing.
+* status assumes the service is running.
+* reindex doesn't report indexer errors as windows doesn't capture its stdout.
+To debug, run indexer command manually.

 # Applying the Decorator